Dynamical properties of quantum many-body systems with long range interactions: Abstract

 \section{Abstract}

 Employing large-scale quantum Monte Carlo simulations, we systematically compute the energy spectra of the 2D spin-1/2 Heisenberg model with long-range interactions.
-With the $1/r^{\alpha}$ ferromagnetic and staggered antiferromagnetic interactions, we find the explicit range in $\alpha$ for the Goldstone-type (gapless) and Higgs-type (gapped) spectra.
-Accompanied by the spin wave analysis, our results vividly reveal how the long-range interactions induce a mass to the Goldstone mode via the generalized Higgs mechanism.
-This work provides the first set of unbiased dynamical properties of long-range quantum many-body systems and suggests that many universally accepted low-energy customs for short-range systems need to be substantially modified for long-range ones which are of immediate relevance to the ongoing experimental efforts from quantum simulators to 2D quantum moir\'e materials.
+With the $1/r^{\alpha}$ ferromagnetic and staggered antiferromagnetic interactions, we find the explicit range in $\alpha$ for { the short-range Goldstone-type (gapless), anomalous Goldstone-type (gapless) and Higgs-type (gapped) spectra.
+Accompanied by the spin wave analysis, our numerical results vividly reveal how the long-range interactions alter the usual linear and quadratic magnon dispersions in 2D quantum mangets and give rise to anomalous dynamical exponents.
+Moreover, we find explicit case where the gapped excitation exists even when the Hamiltonian is extensive.
+This work provides the first set of unbiased dynamical data} of long-range quantum many-body systems and suggests that many universally accepted low-energy customs for short-range systems need to be substantially modified for long-range ones which are of immediate relevance to the ongoing experimental efforts from quantum simulators to 2D quantum moir\'e materials.

-{\it Introduction.---} Quantum many-body systems with long-range (LR) interactions exhibit different and exotic properties compared with their short-range counterparts, as the LR nature of the interaction differentiates them from many universally accepted long-wavelength and low-energy customs governing the short-range ones over the years.
+{\it Introduction.---} Quantum many-body systems with long-range (LR) interactions exhibit different and exotic properties compared with their short-range cousins, as the LR nature of the interaction differentiates them from many universally accepted long-wavelength and low-energy customs governing the short-range ones over the years.
 For example, the well-known Hohenberg-Mermin-Wagner theorem~\cite{hohenbergExistence1967,merinAbsence1966} that forbids spontaneous symmetry-breaking of continuous symmetry at finite temperature in low dimensions can be easily circumvented and LR interactions can generate interesting finite temperature transitions~\cite{WeberDissipation2022,WangOn2022,wernerQuantum2005,LiaoCaution2022,halperin2019,LiLong2021,PeterAnomalous2012} and new critical phenonema~\cite{FisherCritical1972,SakRecursion1973,DefenuLong2021,KoziolQuantum2021,FeyQuantum2019,AdelhardtContinuously2022}.
-The bedrock in the research of highly entangled quantum matter -- the area law scaling of the entanglement entropy -- can also be bypassed in LR systems, and the consequent new scaling behavior points towards new guiding principle of quantum entanglement that awaits to be worked out~\cite{KoffelEntanglement2012,LiLong2021}.
+The bedrock in the research of highly entangled quantum matter -- the area law scaling of the entanglement entropy -- can also be bypassed in LR systems, and the consequent new scaling behavior points towards new guiding principle of quantum entanglement that awaits to be worked out~\cite{KoffelEntanglement2012,LiLong2021,jiangFermion2022,zhaoScaling2022,wangScaling2022,liuFermion2022,liaoTeaching2023}.